An Oscar trophy lit up by a golden light, next to the Oscars logo

 How many Oscar® categories are there?

-In 2026, there are 24 competitive award categories, including the brand new Best Casting category.
+At the 2026 ceremony, there were 24 competitive award categories, including the brand new Best Casting category.

 Who has won the most Oscars®?